bhargavdeshpande/GitHub_Notification_Bot/DESIGN.md

 1. There can be only one GitHub account per system.<br>
 2. Personal Access Token should not be visual in the UI.<br>
 3. Bot should not make any changes to the GitHub account unless triggered by user.<br>

+#### Design Pattern
+For building the chrome extension we will be using the [MVC](https://developer.chrome.com/apps/app_frameworks) design pattern.
+The reason for this choice is for the separation of presentation, control and model components.
+This will assist us in developing these components independently and their easy maintainence.